-- The Authority shall prepare, publish, adopt, and submit to the Legislature, not later than May 1, 2018, and every two years thereafter, a business plan. - At least 60 days prior to the publication of the plan, the Authority shall publish a draft business plan for public review and comment.

-The draft plan shall also be submitted to the Senate Committee on Transportation and Housing, the Assembly Committee on Transportation, the Senate Committee on Budget and Fiscal Review, and the Assembly Committee on Budget.
+PUBLIC UTILITIES CODE SECTION 185033 REQUIREMENTS The Authority shall prepare, publish, adopt, and submit to the Legislature, not later than May 1, 2018, and every two years thereafter, a business plan.
+This is the Draft 2018 Business Plan.
+The Final Plan will be adopted in May and submitted by June 1, 2018. ॐ At least 60 days prior to the publication of the plan, the Authority shall publish a draft business plan for public review and comment.
+The Draft 2018 Business Plan was released on March 9, 2018. ⊘ The draft plan shall also be submitted to the Senate Committee on Transportation and Housing, the Assembly Committee on Transportation, the Senate Committee on Budget and Fiscal Review, and the Assembly Committee on Budget.
+The Draft 2018 Business Plan was submitted on March 9, 2018. ⊘